anszkna/premiere-aftereffects/README.md

 ●bitedit

-have to end my opes in 2wk
+have to end my opes in a-wk

 # 2022/12/24
 ●cut